Cecilia-Vaughan/Archaeobotanica/README.md

 # Archaeobotanica
-A resource for learning Archaeobotanical Science
+A learning resource for Archaeobotany